 Maternal Child Health (MCH) Systems Initiative: The Wisconsin Healthiest Families statewide initiative focuses on improving systems to address family supports, child development, mental health, and safety and injury prevention.
-Public Health has been working with local partners to develop strategies to support breastfeeding in our community by assessing how county employers support breastfeeding in their businesses.
-Several of the largest employers in Richland County were contacted in 2017, with approximately a guarter of them Of those who responded, only two had policies, practices and responding. facilities in place for employees who wish to breastfeed or express milk at work.
-The Richland County Breastfeeding Coalition, of which Richland County Public Health participates, is spearheading this initiative.
-Employers will continue to be contacted and provided with information and support in developing policies and procedures for their employees who are nursing or pumping.
-In addition, Maternal Child Health home visits are provided by Public Health nurses to new parents who request a visit or when referred by a health care provider.
-In 2017, 3 MCH visits occurred.
+Since 2017, Public Health has been working with local partners to develop strategies to support breastfeeding in our community by assessing how county employers approach breastfeeding in their businesses.
+Several of the largest employers in Richland County were contacted with approximately a quarter of them responding.
+Of those who responded, only two had policies, practices and facilities in place for employees who wish to breastfeed or express milk at work.
+The Richland County Breastfeeding this initiative.
+Employers were encouraged to develop policies and procedures for their employees who are nursing or pumping.
+In addition, Maternal Child Health home visits were provided by Public Health nurses to new parents who request a visit or when referred by a health care provider.
+In 2018, 6 MCH visits occurred.

 Prenatal Care Coordination: Public Health Nurses provide prenatal case management services including a range of support services and care coordination for high-risk Medicaid/ Healthy Start/Badger Care eligible pregnant women.
 Medical assistance provides reimbursement for services provided.
-In 2017, 4 women received PNCC services.
+In 2018, 2 women received PNCC services.

 Fluoride: Oral Fluoride is made available for children whose water supply has been proven to be deficient in Fluoride.
 Water sample test kits are available to residents for testing of private wells.
 If the water is found to be deficient in Fluoride, supplemental Fluoride can be purchased at a nominal cost.
-In 2017, 2 children received supplemental oral Fluoride.
+In 2018, 2 children received supplemental oral Fluoride.